sclab-io/sclab-io.github.io/docs/guide/01-Started with SCLAB Studio.md

 ![Intro](./1.jpg)

 https://www.sclab.io/p/SCLAB_ENG<br/>
-Access the SCLAB website address.....
+Access the SCLAB website address.

 ![Content](./2.jpg)
 To log in to SCLAB or create an account, click the 'Get Started for free' or 'Login' button at the top right of the homepage or various content pages.